-> - allow the builder to build and
+- allow the builder/sub-contractor to build and

-> - pay all proper invoices presented to them in full.
+- pay all proper invoices presented to them in full.

-> The ability to properly communicate of good news and bad cannot be underestimated as a relationship built on good communication will always be better than one which is built on bad.
+The ability to properly communicate good news and bad cannot be underestimated as a relationship built on good communication will always be better than one which is built on bad.
 On a building site, there are times where communication can be informal – such as an update of current status.
 However, there are also times when communications must follow the requirements of a building contract – such as where the current status is that something has happened that requires an extension of time to complete the works.

 In short, it is always better not to get involved in construction disputes – as there are generally no winners (other than experts and lawyers).
 So spend time getting to know your building contract then managing it.